 As a lifelong Alaskan, outdoor adventure has always been a part of Sharry’s life.
 As she gets older she gets more adventurous, not less.
 Her family (husband Thane and daughter Rowan) routinely kick her out of the house for being too grumpy if she hasn’t been getting her fair share of fresh air and solitude.
 Her husky mutt, Scout, is her usual companion while hiking, but every once in awhile she appreciates human company, too.
 Guiding for AGC not only gives her great company for fun adventures but also allows her to share her love of the outdoors with other women.
 Her goal is to keep inspiring others to push their boundaries for decades more.

 Tali lives near Lexington, Kentucky and has been with AGC since 2014.
-She loves meeting women from all over who enjoy hiking and exploring.
+She loves meeting women from around the globe who enjoy hiking and exploring.
 In addition to hiking and backpacking, Tali enjoys kayaking, and cycling.
-She has hiked the Sheltowee Trace, Kentucky''s long trail, and is taking a break from her job as a physician assistant to hike the Appalachian Trail in 2019.
+She has hiked the Sheltowee Trace, Kentucky''s long trail, and took a break from her job as a physician assistant to hike the Appalachian Trail in 2019.
 She is originally from Utah and loves the desert Southwest as well as the Eastern forests.
 When not guiding or hiking, she loves to visit her grown children and be with her husband and dogs.